-Medway has more than twenty pre-1800 structures located throughout the Town.
+Medway has over twenty pre-1800 structures located throughout the Town.
 These are antique buildings.
-Many communities have lost all or virtually all the structures that reflect our nation's colonial and federal origins.
-Some of these antique buildings are concentrated on Village Street, and most are residential.
+Many communities have lost all or virtually all the structures that reflect our nations colonial and federal origins.
+Some of these antique buildings are concentrated on Village Street, and most of which are residential.
 A floating Local Historic District would help ensure the protection of these structures for future generations of Medway.